 Acute injury

-An acute injury such as a fall or twist can lead to bone marrow bruising, an acute fracture, or cartilage damage.
-Fluid build-up or release can occur secondary to bleeding, fibrosis (scar tissue), or necrosis (tissue death).
-This fluid in the bone can last long, meaning pain from a bone bruise can last for many months.
+An acute injury, such as a fall or twist, can cause bone marrow bruising, an acute fracture, or cartilage damage.
+Fluid can build up secondary to bleeding, scar tissue (fibrosis), or tissue death (necrosis).
+This oedema can last a long time — which is why pain from a bone bruise can persist for many months.

 Stress fractures

-Repeated and sustained impact on bone can weaken it, leading to microfractures and fluid build-up in the bone marrow.
-This oedema is a stress response or fracture due to excessive physical activity such as running, football, or netball.
-A particular type of stress fracture in the knee called SONK or spontaneous osteonecrosis of the knee commonly affects women over the age of 60.
-It is often associated with meniscal tears and is more common in the medial femoral condyle.
+Repeated, sustained impact can weaken bone, leading to microfractures and fluid build-up in the marrow.
+This is a bone stress response or stress fracture from excessive activity such as running, football, or netball.
+A particular knee stress fracture — SONK, or a subchondral insufficiency fracture of the knee — commonly affects women over 60, is often associated with meniscal tears, and typically affects the medial femoral condyle.

 Tumours

-Tumour growth leads to fluid build-up and bone weakening.
-One particular tumour that causes intense bone marrow oedema is osteoid osteoma.
+Tumour growth causes fluid build-up and weakens the bone.
+One tumour that causes intense bone marrow oedema is an osteoid osteoma.

 Infection

-Infection leads to acute inflammation and fluid build-up in the bone marrow.
+Infection causes acute inflammation and fluid build-up in the bone marrow.

-Generally, your doctor will assess you to determine the cause of bone marrow oedema.
-Tests are usually required to find the cause, ranging from imaging (MRI/CT scan ), bone density scan (to look for osteoporosis) and blood (to look for inflammation or infection).
+Your doctor assesses you to determine the cause.
+Tests are usually needed, ranging from imaging (MRI or CT) to a bone density (DEXA) scan to look for osteoporosis, and blood tests to look for inflammation or infection.

 Treatment of bone marrow oedema

-If the cause is due to trauma such as a fall, then treatment consisting of rest, ice, and NSAIDs will reduce swelling.
-Generally, most cases settle between three-and six months.
-Sometimes, swelling can last for more than a year.
+Where it’s due to trauma, such as a fall, rest, ice, and NSAIDs reduce the swelling.
+Most cases settle between three and six months, though swelling occasionally lasts more than a year.

-We recommend rest using a walking aid or crutches in primary bone oedema (with no known cause).
-Ice and simple analgesic tablets will also help.
-Generally, we perform routine checks of bone density and blood tests such as inflammatory markers and vitamin D. There is a link between bone oedema and vitamin D deficiency.
-In addition, improving general lifestyle factors such as stopping smoking, increasing calcium intake, and reducing alcohol intake can help.
+In primary bone oedema (transient osteoporosis of the hip), we recommend rest using a walking aid or crutches, along with ice and simple painkillers.
+We routinely check bone density and run blood tests, including inflammatory markers and vitamin D levels, given the link between bone oedema and vitamin D deficiency.
+Improving general lifestyle factors — stopping smoking, increasing calcium intake, and reducing alcohol — also helps.

 Is there a link between pregnancy and primary bone oedema?

 Yes.
-Primary bone marrow oedema often affects women late in pregnancy.
-More commonly, it affects the hip joints, knees, and ankles.
+Primary bone marrow oedema often affects women late in pregnancy, most commonly in the hips, knees, and ankles.

 How long does primary bone oedema last?

-Typically, symptoms last for 3-6 months.
-Sometimes, symptoms can recur or move to another joint.
+Usually 3–6 months.
+Sometimes symptoms recur or move to another joint.

 Are injections indicated for bone marrow oedema?

-Generally not.
-However, in severe cases, we might consider intravenous bisphosphonates.
-In addition, if bone oedema occurs in the knee or the hip, we may consider a hyaluronic acid injection into the joint.
+Generally, no. In severe cases, we might consider intravenous bisphosphonates.
+And where bone oedema occurs in the knee or hip alongside arthritis, we may consider a hyaluronic acid injection into the joint.

-Osteoid Osteoma is a benign bone tumour often found in the pelvis or lower limb.
-Generally, pain is worse at night and better during the day.
-Also, Aspirin or Ibuprofen usually reduces pain.
-Osteoid Osteoma can be tricky to detect on MRI.
-Sometimes, It presents with a small area of bone marrow oedema or can be missed entirely.
-We often need other tests, such as a CT scan, to find the small core or nidus, confirming the diagnosis.
+An osteoid osteoma is a benign bone tumour, often in the pelvis or lower limbs, that classically causes pain worse at night and relieved by aspirin or ibuprofen.
+It can be tricky to detect on MRI — sometimes showing only a small area of bone marrow oedema, or being missed entirely — so a CT scan is often needed to find the small core (nidus) and confirm it.

 Have you got experience with transitory osteoporosis?